 Franchises are in some ways like distributorships, but in other ways are quite different.
 Franchises can appear quite attractive because typically you will have the advantage of the use of a well-known brand, together with accompanying marketing material, and the benefit of extensive advertising and marketing by the franchisor – think major fast food chains, for example.

-Recent well-publicised events involving Eagle Boys Pizza, 7-Eleven and others demonstrate that making a profit in a franchise is not necessarily easy, even with adequate turnover.
+Recent well-publicized events involving Eagle Boys Pizza, 7-Eleven and others demonstrate that making a profit in a franchise is not necessarily easy, even with adequate turnover.

 So, before you set up a small business, and before you start thinking about contracts and other legal details, it’s good to think carefully about the various business models, and which might suit you and your intended business best.